coldest country in the world

 • Known as the coldest city globally, with a population of nearly 300,000.

-• Experiences average winter temperatures around -40°F (-40°C) and can drop even lower.
+• Experiences average winter temperatures around -40°F (-40°C), which can drop even lower.

-• The city serves as a hub for trade and culture in the region, despite its harsh climate.
+• Despite its harsh climate, the city is a hub for trade and culture in the region.

 • Residents face unique challenges, including the need for specialized clothing and heating methods.